conceptadev/rockets/packages/nestjs-cache/README.md

   need to be fetched or computed asynchronously.
 It provides greater flexibility and is useful for advanced scenarios where configuration depends on runtime conditions.

-##### Global vs Feature-Specific Registration

-- **Global Registration**: Registers the CacheModule at the root level, making it available throughout the entire application.
-It is useful for shared configurations that need to be applied universally.
-- **Feature-Specific Registration**: Registers the CacheModule for specific features or modules, allowing for fine-grained control over caching behavior.
-  It is useful when different parts of the application have unique caching requirements.